MousaSrour/FlyingPackages/README.md

 3. Link for the Prototype-GUI (Axure).
 4. UML Diagrams

-For Phase B folder we have the implementation that includes the code and we have the products which are:
+For Phase B folder we have the implementation that includes the code, and we have the products which are:

 1. The book.
 2. Presentation (PPT).